-Create a Will or Trust
+1. Create a Will and/or trust.

-Trusts also protect children after they turn the legal age of 18.
-Even though they are now considered adults, they may not have the knowledge, skills or maturity to properly manage their inheritance.
+Trusts can also protect children after they turn the legal age of 18.
+Even though they are now considered adults, they may not have the knowledge, skills, or maturity to properly manage their inheritance.
 Your trust can designate yearly funds or delay inheritance of the entire estate to a later date.

 Some items to consider when designating a guardian include:

-• Whether your child should receive an allowance.
+- Whether your child should receive an allowance.

-• Whether the guardian should move into your home to care for your children, and if so, what is their legal responsibility for care of the home.
+- Whether the guardian should move into your home to care for your children, and if so, what is their legal responsibility for care of the home?

-• Whether the guardian will be compensated.
+- Whether the guardian will be compensated.

-• Religious concerns.
+- Religious concerns.

-• Whether the person you want to be the guardian will accept the responsibility.
+- Whether the person you want to be the guardian will accept the responsibility.
 Always ask before designating anyone.